 This website provides a virtual tour of the monuments at Carrowmore, with a page for each monument and its history of research.
 New information from ancient DNA suggests that the monuments were built and used by people who came by sea from Brittany in north-western France slightly over 6,000 years ago.

 These voyagers brought the first cattle and sheep to Ireland, and existed by herding their flocks through the forested landscape.
-It seems that they also re-introduced the red deer to Ireland, the native species of Irish elk having become extinct after the last ice age.
+They also re-introduced the red deer to Ireland, the native species of Irish elk having become extinct after the last ice age.
 The oldest remains of red deer currently known on this island are the carved antler pins, one of the most common items found within the Carrowmore chambers.

 Because so many of the monuments have been destroyed and disturned, the remaining records of some circles are the comments by George Petrie from 1837, the excavations by Wood-Martin and the illustrations